-In this post I have shared how to make dry crispy gobi manchurian without using corn starch for the manchurian sauce.
-The method and the quantity of ingredients used to make a gravy version are different, will share that recipe sometime soon.
+In this post I have included instructions for all the 3 versions – dry, semi dry & gravy versions.
+In the video I have shared how to make dry crispy gobi manchurian without using corn starch for the manchurian sauce.

 Chinese Gobi manchurian recipe